How to Prepare for Your Trial

-A: If you’d like to build up your HTML/CSS skills and WordPress.com knowledge prior to officially beginning your trial, we have some suggestions below.
+If you’d like to build up your HTML/CSS skills and WordPress.com knowledge prior to officially beginning your trial, we suggest Free Code Camp.

-- using Publicize to share new posts automatically to social media accounts
+- Use “Publicize” to share new posts automatically to social media accounts.

 Q: What is your advice for being successful during the trial?

-A: Successful trials are communicative (via Slack and your Trial P2), they complete all assignments in a timely manner, they focus on accuracy, aren’t afraid to ask questions, and have a positive attitude!
+A: Successful trials are communicative (via Slack and the Trial P2), aren’t afraid to ask questions, and embrace and apply feedback during the trial.
+They complete all assignments in a timely manner, focus on accuracy, and have a positive attitude!

 Q. You said that trials take 15-20 hours per week.
 Is there a maximum number of hours?